BubbleJoe-BrownU/BubbleJoe-BrownU.github.io/_pages/about.md

 - Cortado
 - Macchiato

+I do build deep learning models for fun in my leisure time 🦾.
+It is not a crap...

 [//]: <!
 I have not done and will not do the MBTI test because I doubt its scientific grounding.
 Plus, I believe a human being in flesh should not be simply defined by a few tags.
 People should be encouraged to break boundaries and shape themselves with the current and the future in a Markovian way. >